piriya33/CDC_Wordpress/wp-content/plugins/woocommerce-gateway-stripe/readme.txt

 == Description ==

-Accept Visa, MasterCard, American Express, Discover, JCB, Diners Club, and more cards directly on your store with the Stripe payment gateway for WooCommerce.
+Accept Visa, MasterCard, American Express, Discover, JCB, Diners Club, and more cards directly on your store with the Stripe payment gateway for WooCommerce, including Apple Pay for mobile and desktop.

 = Take Credit card payments easily and directly on your store =